Bachelor's to Doctor of Nursing Practice (DNP)

 - All official transcripts

 - If you have previously attended St. Scholastica you must request your transcripts to be sent to NursingCAS.
-Contact the Registrar’s office.
+Contact the Academic Records and Registrar’s office.

 - No high school transcripts are required.